Baldor meets the Excellence Loop

 Baldor Electric Company is a leading producer of industrial electric motors, power transmission products, drives and generators.
 In 2007, Baldor completed the acquisition of Reliance Electric Company, including Dodge mechanical and Reliance Electric motors, from Rockwell Automation.
 Headquartered in Fort Smith, Arkansas, Baldor products are produced in 26 plants in the US, Canada, England, Mexico, and China and are sold to distributors and OEMs in more than 70 countries worldwide.
 With an emphasis on quality, Baldor recorded $811 million in sales in 2006.

-The challenge At Baldor, management believes in product quality just as much as production quantity.
+At Baldor, management believes in product quality just as much as production quantity.
 To ensure a high level of quality, Baldor decided to institute a policy dedicated to customer satisfaction.
 The policy would involve continuous quality and reliability improvements, with each employee playing a specific role.
 With the new quality initiatives, Baldor’s objectives were to:

 - Improve gauging and measurement accuracy